Detention and supervision

 When you are detained you have the right to medical care which cannot be postponed, and you can also apply for daily allowance and a special grant if you lack financial means of your own.

 Due to secrecy, the staff of the Migration Agency cannot reveal who is being detained and where they are being held.
 Thus the Migration Agency cannot tell your family and your friends where you are, but you can contact them yourself from the detention centre.

 People in detention have access to telephones and Internet.
 To protect the integrity of the persons being kept in detention, cameras or phones with cameras are not allowed.
 You can borrow a mobile phone without a camera if you need to.
 There are other objects as well that you are not allowed to have while in detention.
 If the Migration Agency suspects that you have an object you are not allowed to have, the staff can perform a body search.

-Men, women, and children all stay in Migration Agency detention centers, although in some cases there are special parts of the detention center where men are not allowed.
-If it is necessary in order to achieve order and security, the Migration Agency may decide to keep you separated from the others who are being kept at the detention center.
+Men, women, and children all stay in Migration Agency detention centres, although in some cases there are special parts of the detention centre where men are not allowed.
+If it is necessary in order to achieve order and security, the Migration Agency may decide to keep you separated from the others who are being kept at the detention centre.